YnotElbon/ThreadVault/tools/bridges/gpt/CustomGPT_Instructions.md

 Testing prompts
 - “Bootstrap now.” → should call /bootstrap and confirm loaded sections.
-- “Summarize identity and ethics in 4 bullets.” → tight, anchored summary.
+- "Summarize identity and ethics showing your reasoning." → complete, transparent analysis.
 - “Append this to episodic: …” → ask for approval, then call POST /append.

 Notes